bchao1/shading/final_writeup.md

 ![](./figures/translucency_thickness.png)

 Given a light source with light direction *L* and position *V*, the light direction of the virtual light source is then *-L* and the position is *V-Lt* (move the original light source along the light direction to get the virtual light source), where *t* is chosen such that the virtual light source does not interect with the object.
 In this implementation we simply set *t* to be a large number.
+This is defiend in the `renderShadowPass` function in `scene.cpp`.

+For a shadow light source with index `i`, the shadow matrices and shadow positions of the original light source are stored in `shadow_matricess[2*i]` and `shadow_pos[2*i]`, while the  shadow matrices and shadow positions of the virtual light source are stored in `shadow_matricess[2*i+1]` and `shadow_pos[2*i+1]`.
+This means that we need to allocate 2X shadow maps compared to the original shadow mapping algorithm.

 After we have created a virtual light source, we compute two depth maps (depth values normalized to 0-1) as seen from both light sources, which we refer to as the front depth map and the back depth map.
 The thickness of the object can therefore be represented as (up to a scaling and bias factor):
 ```glsl